NSTA1/TrustPlan/sdg.md

 - £55,500 lump sum invested 9th December 2025
 - After that lump sum, £2,300 contributed weekly until April 31st 2026
 - £1,666 contributed monthly from the beginning of May 2026 for the next 25 years
-- All dividends reinvested until the end of year 25
+- All dividends reinvested until the end of year 25 (invested immediately upon receipt)
 - All contributions and dividends are invested in a self-balancing fashion to maintain the target asset allocations
 - Until the end of year 25 (while in an ISA wrapper), the portfolio is re-balanced to target weights annually (each January)